 Step five: Form good habits

 Sometimes the hardest part of any good spring clean is maintaining it.
-Before you go on holiday, take the time to improve your document management processes – develop it with your staff or make a process document/training available.
+Going forward, having solid processes in place will help to ensure that good habits are formed and kept.
+Take the time to improve your document management processes by developing it with your team.
+Afterwards, provide training or a shared document.

 What do you do to maintain your document management system?
 Do you do a 'spring clean' once a year or do you have strong processes around how you file documents?